Plan your next adventure with our guide to accessible days out in the UK

 Our guide explores a range of places and activities throughout Britain, all suitable for people with limited mobility.
 Try birdwatching, visit a country garden, take a boat trip or camp out beneath the stars.

-Where possible, it’s always a good idea to phone ahead and check the condition of the facilities and paths before your visit.
+Where possible, it’s always a good idea to phone ahead of your visit and check what facilities are available and the condition of trails.

 Blackpool beach ©Getty

 Britain’s national parks are the perfect place to start if you’re looking for easy access routes.
 We’ve picked one great day out from each of the UK’s 15 parks, ranging from boating and birdwatching to camping and garden visits.

 Loch Garten is a RSPB-run wildlife centre, well-known for its popular osprey centre.
 The visitor centre is step-free and level.
 Facilities include: parking, toilets, café, and shop.
 Find out more here.

 Loch Lomand and the Trossachs – Benmore Botanic Gardens